UA-Libraries-Research-Data-Services/EDirectChemInfo/06_EDirect_Combining_Tools.md

 1 molecule converted
 ```

-This works for multiple molecules too:
+This works for multiple molecules too!

 ```console